 If you have a child in nappies and you'd like to reduce your reliance on regular disposable nappies, you have three options:

-"The best way to reduce your environmental impact when it comes to nappies is to opt for modern cloth nappies," says CHOICE babies and kids products expert Rebecca Ciaramidaro.
+"The best way to significantly reduce your environmental impact when it comes to nappies is to opt for modern cloth nappies," says Rebecca Ciaramidaro, CHOICE's expert on babies' and kids' products.

 MCN laundry services also exist, which can ease the laundry burden in those first intense weeks of bringing your baby home.
-This can give you a bit of a breather until you find your rhythm.
+This can give you a bit of a breather until you find your rhythm using MCNs.
 (I didn't use one of these, so can't comment on how well they work.)

 Choosing the right nappy for your child can take trial and error.
 A nappy library is a good way to start.